mshick/add-pr-comment/README.md

 # add-pr-comment

-> A GitHub Action to add a comment to a PR's associated issue
+> A GitHub Action which adds a comment to a Pull Request Issue.

 ## Usage